 In our scenario we have an incredibly high demand for travel in a short window of time.
 We know our potential guests are shopping, booking, and traveling within just a few weeks.
 This means whoever gets to them first has a defined advantage in converting them into a guest.

-Before we dive into your CRM marketing plan, you will want to review your site and set yourself up for success.
+Before we dive into your guest messaging system marketing plan, you will want to review your site and set yourself up for success.
 Change your messaging and offers to focus on how your property is a safe and sanitary place to visit now.
 This is the time to move beyond the disaster and focus on instilling confidence and creating the urgency to book at your property.

-Once you have your site ready to go start following the below plan to engage your potential guests through the effective use of your hotel CRM system.
+Once you have your site ready to go start following the below plan to engage your potential guests through the effective use of your hotel guest messaging system.

 Executing The Plan

-The first thing to keep in mind here is marketing via your CRM is about engaging those who you know are already interested, even slightly, in your property.
+The first thing to keep in mind here is marketing via your guest messaging system is about engaging those who you know are already interested, even slightly, in your property.
 Personalization is the name of the game.

 Engage Your Lost Bookings:

-This is the easiest thing for your CRM to do to help you get some heads in beds.
+This is the easiest thing for your guest messaging software to do to help you get some heads in beds.
 By creating a simple segment/report of guests who cancelled a booking will give you the opportunity to reach back out and bring them back.
 We covered several strategies for engaging your lost bookings in this article with a summary below:

 - Create a personalized email acknowledging their cancelled reservation on their date with their room type along with a compelling offer to come back.